Malcolm Gilchrist (speculator): Boatman and cotton freighter

+James Melton, a bicultural man who was the son of a Cherokee woman and John Melton who lent his name to Melton's Bluff, "worked mainly for Malcolm Gilchrist who settled near Melton's Bluff before Alabama became a state" and was "the 'Commodore Vanderbilt' of the lower Tennessee River.
+He owned a fleet of flatboats that plied the river from Muscle Shoals to New Orleans and made himself quite a fortune."

+Surveying, land speculation, and planting

 Malcolm Gilchrist was granted surveying contracts on August 4, 1817, and April 7, 1818.
 Several were also granted to relatives of Andrew Jackson and John Coffee (William Donelson, John Donelson, John Hutchings, Thomas Hutchings), and to Jackson's aides-de-camp (William P. Anderson, Thomas L. Butler).
 Another Alabama Territory contract surveyor was Isham G. Searcy, who would be deemed part of the Jackson-affiliated "land-office faction" in territorial Florida.

 Malcolm Gilchrist was resident in Lawrence County, Alabama by 1824.
 According to the application to the National Register of Historic Places for Alabama's Courtland Historic District, most of the early settlers in the area were originally Piedmont Virginians or North Carolinians, including the "Gilchrist family, third-generation Scots from Moore County...through the shrewd foresight of Malcolm Gilchrist, a surveyor of Federal lands in the Tennessee Valley, the family acquired some of the most productive cotton acreage in the Courtland area at a very early date, soon establishing themselves as among the first citizens of the county."
 James Edward Saunders dedicated two pages to the Gilchrists in his Early Settlers of Alabama, including using Malcolm Gilchrist's career as the basis for an unusually frank summary of the early American land business:

 Malcolm and Daniel moved to this country at an early day and settled near Melton's Bluff.
 Malcolm was a surveyor and a land dealer, as all surveyors have been since the days of Washington.
 He did a good deal in this line in Tennessee before he left it.
 There the country was a cane brake when his father came to Maury county, and the mode of proceeding was to purchase land warrants, and then survey tracts on which to locate them.
 In Alabama the mode was a very different one.
 So much confusion had resulted from each holder surveying for himself, that the general Government employed public surveyors, who first divided the land into townships and then subdivided it into sections, which were sold at auction, the minimum price being fixed at $1.25 per acre.
 Then a new manœuvre was invented by the land buyers.
 A mammoth company (we would call it now a syndicate) was formed, and every acre of Uncle Sam's land offered for sale was purchased at the minimum price.
 Then the company would sell it at public auction, and energetic men, like Malcolm Gilchrist, who had been carefully examining the lands for weeks before the sales, would reap large profits by reselling the lands they would purchase to planters.